 We’ve discovered a suite of valuable online information literacy curriculum resources designed to support teachers’ work.
 We decided to offer an exploratory, conversational experience where Ontario adult literacy educators can examine the materials together and discuss how to use them.

-How will the upcoming community of practice be structured?
+How will the upcoming community of learning be structured?

 First, participants will experience the information literacy curriculum materials as learners.
 Then they’ll step back and think as classroom teachers and instructional designers.
 We’ll reflect on questions like: